Father Christmas, Santa Claus, St. Nicholas – whatever name we assign to him (and in the UK, we do fluctuate), we all know who he is, don’t we?

 - If you are interested in St. Nicholas, the legends and his importance around the world, St. Nicholas Center website has lots of information.

-- Update October 2017: The plot thickens.
-According to Turkish archaeologists, a temple has been found under the church in Demre and the tomb could be within the temple.
+- In October 2017, according to Turkish archaeologists, a temple was found under the church in Demre and the tomb could be within the temple.
 The ‘St. Nicholas’ that was taken to Italy may just have been the body of a priest.
 Time may tell… Read more of the saga, here.